-The results of research on human knowledge development reveal that entrepreneurs and professionals in small firms who avail of training on leadership, entrepreneurship and change management show a significantly positive contribution to increased innovative activities and performance.
+The results of research on human knowledge development reveal that (academic-)entrepreneurs, managers and professionals in small firms who avail of coaching and training on leadership, entrepreneurship and organizational culture show a significantly positive contribution to increased innovative activities and performance.
 The benefits show an even stronger significance in the case of small-sized firms in the high technology sectors or ‘research-based’ firms and particularly start-ups.
 It is therefore that I focus on the human side of innovation processes in high-tech SMEs.
-It facilitates learning for individuals and organisations, and is a place for (academic-)entrepreneurs, leaders, managers and professionals who are looking for inspiration, motivation, knowledge and insight towards successful commercialisation of their innovations.
-Focused on identifying the characteristics and behaviours of innovative people in organisations I adopt an interdisciplinary perspective, drawing upon and synthesising insights from research in organisational behaviour, business, management, and (strategic) human resource management.
+It facilitates learning for individuals and organizations, and is a place for (academic-)entrepreneurs, leaders, managers and professionals who are looking for inspiration, motivation, knowledge and insight towards successful commercialisation of their innovations.
+Focused on identifying the characteristics and behaviours of innovative people in organizations I adopt an interdisciplinary perspective, drawing upon and synthesising insights from research in organizational behaviour, business, management, and (strategic) human resource management.

-Based on people-oriented innovation philosophy, Pieterse.com aims to be a source of inspiration for its clients by offering genuine solutions and adding value to innovation processes and developments, thus contributing to the commercial application of new knowledge and the implementation of ideas.
+Based on people-oriented innovation philosophy, I aim to be a source of inspiration for my clients by offering genuine solutions and adding value to innovation processes and developments, thus contributing to the commercial application of new knowledge and the implementation of ideas.
 At Pieterse.com learning means: discovering unexpected talents, identifying surprising opportunities and combining intelligence with creativity.
-The programmes encompass the whole range of interactive workshops, training, business innovation coaching and monitoring of innovation processes.
+The services encompass the whole range of business innovation coaching, training programmes and monitoring of innovation processes.

 The business (innovation) coaching mission is to empower SMEs toward successful commercialisation of their innovation.
-Business (innovation) coaching focuses on the business innovation system of the company rather than on the personal life (or leadership qualities) of its executives.
+Business (innovation) coaching focuses on the business innovation culture of the organisation rather than on the personal life (or leadership qualities) of its executives.
 You will develop leadership skills by internalising the knowledge on the innovation process offered by business coaching.
 Read more

-This intensive 4x1-day programme has been specially developed for entrepreneurs with a background as a researcher involved in the commercialisation of high-tech knowledge and expertise.
+This intensive 4x½-day training programme has been specially developed for entrepreneurs with a background as a researcher involved in the commercialisation of high-tech knowledge and expertise.
 Read more